 - Environmental risks – Insurance can provide cover where there are known or unknown environmental risks linked to a transaction in circumstances where a party is unable or unwilling to provide an acceptable indemnity.

-- Tax risks – Insurance can provide cover for the financial impact of a successful challenge by the tax authorities of tax positions adopted in a wide range of transactions.
+- Tax risks – Insurance can provide cover for the financial impact of a successful challenge by the tax authorities of tax positions adopted in a wide range of inctransactions.

-Insurance advice we can provide in commercial transactions includes:
+Other insurance advice we can provide in relation to transactions includes:

 - Insuring clauses – Insuring clauses in major commercial contracts (such as joint ventures, outsourcing,agreements, purchase or supply agreements, distribution agreements, PFI and other infrastructure projects) are not straightforward.
 We work alongside transaction advisers to help draft suitable clauses to deal with issues such as liability for premium payments and deductibles, the insuring obligations of the other parties, project specific insurance arrangements and uninsurability issues in long-term agreements.